richard-viney/ig_markets/README.md

 ig.sign_in 'username', 'password', 'api_key', :demo
 ig.sign_out

+one_week = 7 * 24 * 60 * 60
+two_weeks = 14 * 24 * 60 * 60

 # Account
 ig.account.all
-ig.account.activities from: Date.today - 7
+ig.account.activities from: Time.now - one_week
-ig.account.activities from: Date.today - 14, to: Date.today - 7
+ig.account.activities from: Time.now - one_week, to: Time.now - one_week
-ig.account.transactions from: Date.today - 7
+ig.account.transactions from: Time.now - one_week
-ig.account.transactions from: Date.today - 14, to: Date.today - 7
+ig.account.transactions from: Time.now - two_weeks, to: Time.now - one_week
-ig.account.transactions from: Date.today - 14, to: Date.today - 7, type: :withdrawal
+ig.account.transactions from: Time.now - two_weeks, to: Time.now - one_week, type: :withdrawal

 # Dealing
 ig.deal_confirmation 'deal_reference'